-\paragraph{Offline outer-loop and online inner-loop} In this setting, the agent learns to adapt with \emph{online} data, by meta-training on purely \emph{offline} data \citep{dorfman2021offline,pong2022offline}.
+\paragraph{Offline outer-loop and online inner-loop} In this setting, the agent learns to adapt with \emph{online} data, by meta-training on purely \emph{offline} data \citep{dorfman2021offline,pong2022offline,ghosh2022offline}.
 Compared to the fully offline setting, this setting is more suitable for the scenarios where few-shot online adaptation is allowed during deployment.
 Online adaptation tackles the aforementioned problem of limited exploration when adapting with only offline data, but it also introduces a new challenge: how can we learn a systematic exploration policy from offline data collected by some unknown policies?
 Usually, the desired behaviors of the exploration policy are not covered in the offline data, which is generally collected in a task-specific way.
 This creates a distribution shift between the exploration policy we want to learn and the offline data we can learn from.
 This shift can be especially problematic if the offline data was collected only with an expert that has access to the ground-truth task \citep{rafailov2021reflective}.
+In particular, it can introduce a problem of ambiguity in the identity of the MDP \citep{dorfman2021offline}.
 To tackle these challenges, existing works make additional assumptions on the data collection scheme, which strictly speaking, violate the offline meta-training setting and thus limit their application.
 For example, \citet{pong2022offline} allow for some online meta-training, but only with unsupervised interaction, and they learn a reward function to generate supervision for this unsupervised online interaction.
 Additionally, \citet{rafailov2021reflective} make assumptions about the reward that enable easy reward relabeling when swapping offline trajectories between tasks.
 How to relax offline assumptions to make this setting more applicable remains an open problem.